How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 Default users and access

 Access to the deployed server depends on the operating system in the image.
-See the How to access the cloud server.
+See How to access the cloud server.

 SSH access with root is disabled in most vendor images by default.